Household Support Fund

 The Government has made more money available to local councils to provide further funding for households who might be struggling most with the increase in the cost of living.

-Letters will be issued during August 2022 by the Post Office and customers will have six weeks from the date of the letter to redeem the voucher.
+All working age households, who receive an element of council tax reduction as at 1 October 2022, will receive a voucher for £50 via the Post Office Payout Scheme, which can be exchanged for cash at any Post Office within the district.
+These letters will be issued during November 2022 by the Post Office and customers will have six weeks from the date of the letter to redeem the voucher.

-Who is eligible for assistance from the Household Support Fund April – September 2022?
+Who is eligible for assistance from the Household Support Fund October 2022 – March 2023 Direct Award?

-All Households within North Devon District’s area who receive an element of council tax support / reduction.
+All working age households within North Devon District’s area who receive an element of council tax support / reduction.
 This is a means tested benefit.

-I haven’t received my Post Office voucher yet?
+My household is working age and we receive council tax reduction, why haven’t I received my Post Office voucher yet?

 How long do I have to redeem my voucher?

-You have 6 weeks to redeem your voucher.
+You have six weeks to redeem your voucher.
 If not redeemed in time the voucher will be cancelled.

 Who can redeem the voucher?